apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 * If you are running into unexpected errors when using remote containers, make sure that your container exists in the remote repository and can be accessed by any third-party service, if needed.
-* Local runners will attempt to pull remote images and default to local images.
+* Local runners attempt to pull remote images and default to local images.
 If an image cannot be pulled locally (by the docker daemon), you may see an log message like:
   ```